 Knocking off one star because it isn't the most tolerant to very sudden power connects and disconnects, but that may just be me.
 Accidentally plugged in my PC while the PSU switch was on and, since i kept unplugging and plugging it, trying to get it in, it silently fried my motherboard.
 Got it replaced and has been working just fine.
 The pci-e x16 slot is a bit difficult as the clasp is nerve-rackingly tight.
 Other than that, it does what it needs to do.

 Perfect for Ryzen Zen+ series.
+Boosted my CPU performance much more than my 2666mhz ram did.
 Also I can finally allocate more ram into minecraft and be able to generate more chunks.
+Overall the perfect set for mid-relatively high end gaming.

 This is a good drive to have ONLY if you have a hard drive to back up your files onto.
 It boots up windows in 11 seconds on average.
 However, One issue that I wish I had done research on is how these things are DRAM-less.
 Now i have a ticking time bomb that could go off between a few years to a few hours.
 Another issue I found is that the drive is starting to stutter when booting up windows which I believe, from what I've researched, is a common issue for Kingston SSDs.
 Will most likely get a researched and reliable M.2 SSD that is carefully researched.
 Only get this if you routinely backup your files.

 For the price it is amazing.
-I can get anywhere between 50-120 fps and an average of 100fps with Seus Renewed Minecraft shaders.
-The fans are very quiet while keeping the under 70C.
+I can get anywhere between 50-120 fps and an average of 80fps with Seus Renewed shaders. most games perform well on 1080p considering this is a mid range card.
+The fans are ok under idle, however they can be pretty loud under load.
+As well as this, the fan speed can't be lowered more than 47%, so it can be a bit audible when Idling.
 The backplate blends in with the build and is very sturdy.
 Only complaint I have is that certain games will cause the card to produce a ghastly coil whine, even when not a full power, while others that are more demanding barely produce any coil whine.

 Works fine and provides ample power.
 The sleeved cables look great but are a little hard to bend.
 It's one of the few things in my build that I almost completely forget about.
 Haven't had any sort of problems with it at all.